OmarBedawi/myMovies/README.md

 * [JavaScript] - Used to make the web app interactive.
 * [Python](https://www.python.org) - Used to build the functions of every html page
 * [Mongo DB](https://www.mongodb.com) - Mongo DB is a document-oriented database program.
 Used to store all the films and users of the application.
+* [Jinja Template](https://jinja.palletsprojects.com/) - Jinja is a web template engine for the Python programming language

 ### Libraries